Microsoft Office XP: XML support

 Access 2002 and Excel 2002 support exporting and importing XML.
 Users can also save Excel workbooks as XML spreadsheets.

 Office Open XML Compatibility Pack

-In 2006, Microsoft released a compatibility pack for Office 2000 SP3, Office XP SP3, and Office 2003 SP1 that enables users to open, edit, and save Excel, PowerPoint, and Word Office Open XML documents introduced in Office 2007.
-The compatibility pack requires Windows 2000 SP4, Windows Server 2003, Windows XP SP1, or later versions of Windows.
+Microsoft released a compatibility pack that enables users to open, edit, and save Excel, PowerPoint, and Word Office Open XML documents.
 The update also enables compatibility with documents created in Office 2010, Office 2013, and Office 2016.

 Alternative user input

 Handwriting recognition

 Office XP introduces handwriting recognition in all Office programs, allowing users to write with a mouse or stylus instead of entering text by typing on a keyboard.
 Users can insert handwritten notes into Excel, add handwritten comments to PowerPoint presentations, send handwritten e-mail messages with Outlook, or write directly into Word documents.
 Notes written with a handheld PC or a Pocket PC can be converted into Word documents, and handwritten content in Word documents can be converted to text.
 Word must be the active e-mail editor in Outlook before handwritten e-mail messages can be sent.

 Once installed, handwriting functionality is also available in Internet Explorer 5 and Outlook Express 5 or later.
 Handwriting recognition engines are available for the English, Simplified Chinese, Traditional Chinese, Japanese, and Korean versions of Office XP.

 The downloadable Tablet Pack for Office XP provided an extension for Windows Journal to reuse notes as Outlook 2002 items and to import meeting information from Outlook 2002 into notes.